timmonfette1/iptool-ffi/README.md

 When building/installing your project, make sure to link to the shared library.
 An example is:<br />
 `$ go install -ldflags="-r /path/to/go/workspace/src/github.com/timmonfette1/iptool/lib"`

+### Haskell
+`make hs-compile`<br />
+Will compile the FFI and build the Haskell package in the resulting "package/" directory.<br />

+Similar to the C package, the Haskell module has to be compiled with the main program and the library needs to be linked at both compile time and run time.<br />

+Luckily, GHC will link the module for you, so you compile the code as follows:<br />
+`$ ghc --make example.hs -L./lib/ -liptool -o run`<br/>

+This will build the main program (called "example.hs") with "Iptool.hs" and link the FFI shared object file using "./lib/" as a library path.
+The resulting executable will be called "run" and this can be executed with:<br />
+`$ LD_LIBRARY_PATH=./lib/ ./run`<br />

+If you wish to put the "Iptool.hs" module in a sub directory (to make any module package structure you might have), just remember to import it accordingly as my "example.hs" file assumes the module is at the same directory level as the main program.

 Examples
 -------------